cs3110/textbook/_sources/chapters/modules/toplevel.md

 ```

 That directive loads the bytecode found in `mods.cmo`, thus making a module
 named `Mods` available to be used.
-It exactly as if you had entered this code:
+It is exactly as if you had entered this
+code:

 ```{code-cell} ocaml
 module Mods = struct